SilasNiewierra/portfolio/projects.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  headline: "<strong>Places<br></strong>explore your neighborhood"
-  content: This application allows you to capture a point of interest, its exact coordinates
-    and a description.
-You can share this location in Places, which allows other users to navigate to that exact spot and enjoy it just like you.
-Everybody can add photos to that locations' gallery, but only if they're really there.
-That way you can see what the location looks like under different conditions.
-You can like places, comment, and share them with everybody.<br><br><a href="/places" title="Learn More ...">Learn More ...</a>
+  headline: '<strong>CVD19-Dashboard<br></strong><span class="light">important information
+    for this pandemic</span>  '
   media:
-    image: "/uploads/2020/10/19/thumbnail-places.png"
+    image: "/uploads/2020/12/19/thumbnail-cvd-dashboard.png"
-    alt_text: Thumbnail Places
+    alt_text: Thumbnail CVD19-Dashboard
+  content: A simple, yet powerful and beautiful web application to provide visitors
+    with the latest information in form of news and statistics to keep an eye on this pandemic.<br><br><a href="/cvd19-dashboard" title="Lear More ...">Learn More ...</a>
   slug: ''
 - template: content-feature
   block: feature-1